eclipse-sumo/sumo/docs/web/docs/NETEDIT.md

 ## Adapting Visualization Settings to help editing complicated intersections

-Editing complex intersection clusters with many short edges can be difficult with the default visualisation settings.
+Editing complex intersection clusters with many short edges can be difficult with the default visualization settings.
 The following settings may help

 - Junction settings